syncom/emailimg-rpi/README.md

    to a file)
    ```
    # Upon reboot
-   @reboot /home/pi/bin/emailimg-rpi/emailimg-motion-run.sh > /home/pi/bin/emailimg-rpi/emailimg.log 2>&1
+   @reboot stdbuf -oL -eL /home/pi/bin/emailimg-rpi/emailimg-motion-run.sh > /home/pi/bin/emailimg-rpi/emailimg.log 2>&1
    ```
-   (For some unknown reason, although the script is running after a reboot, nothing seems to be written to the log file.
-I'm still yet to figure this out)
+   In the above line, we use `stdbuf` tool in the coreutils package to set line buffering for stdout and stderr, so that log messages are written to the log file immediately.
+(If you wish to completely turn off buffering for stdout and stderr, use the `-o0 -e0` options.)

 ## Email a JPEG image every 10 minutes (for time-lapse photography)